-Shares of beneficial interest issued by diversified management companies, commonly called mutual funds.
-Shares may not represent more than 10 percent of the fund's or pool's asset and no more than 10% of the total portfolio may be invested in shares of any one mutual fund.
+B. may not represent more than 10 percent of the fund's or pool's asset and no s

+C. no more than 10% of the total portfolio may be invested in shares of any one mutual fund. may not represent more than 10 percent of the fund's or pool's assets.

-10. MORTGAGE OR ASSET-BACKED SECURITIES
+104.)
+MORTGAGE OR ASSET-BACKED SECURITIES

-Any mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond.
+Any mortgage pass-through security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable pass-through certificate, or consumer receivable-backed bond, which: